Owner Builder Amendment

 Full construction plan review with limited building code inspection option only.
 Certain types of construction may require Special Inspections, when applicable, by Arizona Registered Design Professionals as required under Section 1704 of the adopted International Building Code and as determined by the Building Official.

-It shall be the duty of the applicant to notify the Planning Department that the construction is ready for inspection and to provide access to the premises when applicable.
+It shall be the duty of the applicant to notify the Development Services Department that the construction is ready for inspection and to provide access to the premises when applicable.
 Inspections shall be requested by the applicant at least 24 hours in advance of the intended inspection.
-It shall be the duty of the Planning Department to notify or inform the applicant of the day during which the inspection is to be conducted.
+It shall be the duty of the Development Services Department to notify or inform the applicant of the day during which the inspection is to be conducted.

 Full construction plan review with limited building code inspection option only.
-After the dwelling(s) is completed for occupancy and any inspections which have been required by the Planning Department have been conducted and work approved, the Planning Department shall issue a conditioned Certificate of Occupancy for such dwelling(s) and accessory structure(s), which comply with the provisions of this amendment.
+After the dwelling(s) is completed for occupancy and any inspections which have been required by the Development Services Department have been conducted and work approved, the Development Services Department shall issue a conditioned Certificate of Occupancy for such dwelling(s) and accessory structure(s), which comply with the provisions of this amendment.

-Fees shall be required and collected by the Planning Department to provide for the cost of administering the provisions of this amendment as adopted by the Board of Supervisors.
-It is the intent of this amendment that permits processing and inspection fee schedules to be established to reflect the actual inspection and administrative costs resulting from the application of the amendment.
+Fees shall be required and collected by the Development Services Department to provide for the cost of administering the provisions of this amendment as adopted by the Board of Supervisors.
+It is the intent of this amendment that permits processing and inspection fee schedules be established that reflect the actual inspection and administrative costs resulting from the application of the amendment.

 Each structure shall be built and maintained in a sound structural condition to be safe, sanitary, and to shelter the occupants from the elements.

-Full construction plan review with limited building code inspection option only.
-Fireplaces, cooling, heating, cooking appliances, and gas piping installed in buildings constructed pursuant to this amendment shall be installed and vented in accordance with the requirements contained in the currently adopted Cochise County Building Safety Code.
+Fireplaces, cooling, heating, cooking appliances and gas piping installed in buildings constructed pursuant to this amendment shall be installed and vented in accordance with the requirements contained in the currently adopted Cochise County Building Safety Code (IRC Mechanical Code).

-Full construction plan review with limited building code inspection option only.
-Where electrical wiring or appliances are installed, the installation shall be in accordance with the provisions contained in the currently adopted Cochise County Building Safety Code.
+Where electrical wiring or appliances are installed, the installation shall be in accordance with the provisions contained in the currently adopted Cochise County Building Safety Code (Electrical Codes).

-In structures where electrical usage is confined to one or more rooms of a structure, the remainder of the structure shall not be required to be wired or otherwise fitted for electrification unless the Planning Department determines the electrical demands are expected to exceed the confinement and capacity of that room(s).
+Exceptions: No dwelling or accessory structure constructed pursuant to this amendment shall be required to be connected to a source of electrical power, or wired, or otherwise fitted for electrification.
+In structures where electrical usage is confined to one or more rooms of a structure, the remainder of the structure shall not be required to be wired or otherwise fitted for electrification unless the Development Services Department determines the electrical demands are expected to exceed the confinement and capacity of that room(s).
 It is the intent of this subsection to apply to buildings in which there exists a workshop, kitchen, or other single room, which may require electrification, and where there is no expectation of further electrical demand.

 Full construction plan review with limited building code inspection option only.
 Plumbing equipment, systems, and installation shall be in accordance with the requirements contained in the Cochise County Building Safety Code and the Cochise County Health Department regulations.
 Alternative materials and methods shall be permitted provided that the design complies with the intent of the County codes and regulations.
 Potable water shall be available to the dwelling site.